 He holds a Master of Arts Degree in Political Science at Università Cattolica del Sacro Cuore in Milano and an undergraduate degree in Mass Communication & Society at the UoW in Seattle.

-Today he works and lives in Boston.
+Today he works and lives in Newcastle.